Information Regarding Tours

 These tours cover information on campus life, majors offered, financial aid and scholarships, and admission applications.

-Parking for visitors is available in the main parking lot at the front of the campus.
+Parking for visitors is available in the Main Parking Lot at the front of the campus.
 No permit is required.
-Parking in the Little Circle, Big Circle, and student parking lots between the residence halls is reserved for staff and students and is by permit only.
+Parking in the Flag Circle, Academic Oval, and student parking lots between the residence halls is reserved for staff and students and is by permit only.

 Places to Eat

-- The Club Dining Facility: Whether it's breakfast, lunch or dinner, anyone with an appetite is welcome to come in for an all-you-can-eat meal.
-Featuring special made-to-order entrees, an International Corner, complete salad bar, home-style meals, and soup du jour, The Club has a selection that's right for you.
-View hours and prices
+Club Dining: Whether it's breakfast, lunch or dinner, anyone with an appetite is welcome to come in for an all-you-can-eat meal.
+Featuring special made-to-order entrees, an international corner, a complete salad bar, home-style meals, and soup du jour, Club Dining has a selection that's right for you.
+View hours and prices.

-- The Seasider: Located in the Aloha Center Mall, The Seasider offers a variety of grilled favorites, refreshing frozen treats, an array of healthy options from our delicious deli, a scrumptious salad bar, or our sizzling stir-fry made to order.
+The Seasider: Located in the Aloha Center, the Seasider offers a variety of grilled favorites, refreshing frozen treats, an array of healthy options from our delicious deli, a scrumptious salad bar, or our sizzling stir-fry made to order.
 For those on the go, we offer an assorted selection of appetizing “grab-to-go” items and select foods from our varying specialty bars.